 What MARR Certification Is

 MARR is Maine’s affiliate of the National Alliance for Recovery Residences (NARR).
 That means MARR adopts and enforces the NARR Standard, a national framework that sets operational, safety, and recovery-support benchmarks for sober living.
 Certified homes meet ethical guidelines, pass property and safety reviews, and follow policies that support resident well-being and neighborhood relations.
-In short, MARR provides the quality bar that separates structured recovery housing from unregulated room rentals.
-Learn more about MARR and the NARR Standard.
+In short, certification is the quality bar that separates structured recovery housing from an unregulated room rental.
+You can learn more from the Maine Association of Recovery Residences and read the framework itself in the NARR Standard.

 What Certification Covers

-NARR Standard 3.0 organizes requirements into clear domains, including administration and operations, recovery support, property and safety, and good neighbor policies.
-That translates to staff training and ethics, resident rights and grievance procedures, overdose response planning, maintenance and safety checks, and a culture that advances peer recovery.
-The standard creates consistency from house to house so residents and families know what to expect.
+The NARR Standard organizes requirements into clear domains, including administration and operations, recovery support, property and safety, and good-neighbor policies.
+In practice that means staff training and ethics, resident rights and grievance procedures, overdose-response planning, maintenance and safety checks, and a culture that advances peer recovery.
+The standard creates consistency from house to house, so residents and families know what to expect.

 How This Protects Residents